airbnb/lottie-web/README.md

 ## Support
 - The script supports precomps, shapes, solids, images, null objects,
 - Text, image sequences, videos and audio are not supported (maybe some of them coming soon)
-- It supports masks and inverted masks but only in "Add" mode.
+- It supports masks and inverted masks (inverted ones only in svg renderer for now) but only in "Add" mode.
 Maybe other modes will come but it has a huge performance hit.
 - It supports time remapping (yeah!)
 - The script supports shapes, rectangles and ellipses.
 It doesn't support stars yet.
-- Trim paths are supported.
 - No effects whatsoever. (stroke is on it's way)
 - No expressions (maybe some coming)
 - **No layer stretching**!
 No idea why, but stretching a layer messes with all the data.